IELuomus/extractiontool/docs/development_setup.md

     * 'ieluomus' -database will be created with $DATABASE_USER

 * Python Pip3
     * requirements.txt list of packages will be installed.

+* Djanjo application
+    * Script to create models for our application is run.(does what?)
+    * Database tables from the models are created for our application in our database.(maybe probably?)